jeshan/gitlab-on-compose/README.md

 ````

 # Notes
-- To change gitlab (and runner) version, edit the VERSION variable in `.env`
+- Current Gitlab version used is 9.4.1.
+To change gitlab (and runner) version, edit the VERSION variable in `.env`

 # Licence
 Released under the simplified BSD licence.